surya-singh7/my-final-project/README.md

 # Online Book Review Server-Side Application

 Welcome to the Online Book Review Server-Side Application, the final project for the IBM Course "Developing back-end apps with Node.js and Express."  the overviw of my application allows users to manage books, write reviews, and interact with book-related data.
-It utilizes MySQL as the database and Sequelize.js as the ORM (Object-Relational Mapping) tool.
+It utilizes Mongodb as the database and Sequelize.js as the ORM (Object-Relational Mapping) tool.

 ## Quick Brief